Inequalities and Inclusion

 Inequality has many dimensions, and whilst low income is significant as a cause and consequence of unfairness in society it is only part of the picture.
 Some inequalities are those considered in the Equality Act 2010, for which evidence is shown in the Somerset Intelligence Equality and Diversity webpage.
 Other groups, such as people with Special Educational Needs and Disability, people in rural areas and members of the military community, also have distinctive health conditions.

-Somerset Health and Wellbeing Board has examined how other dimensions of inequality play out in Somerset in the following extended reports:
+Somerset Health and Wellbeing Board has examined how other dimensions of inequality play out in Somerset in the following extended reports.

 Covid in Somerset Communities 2021 Covid Bridgwater Community Engagement 2021